 This wall-hanging Christmas card holder is perfect for displaying lots of holiday cards from all your friends and family!

-We added a simple nail in the wall at the top and hung the loop on it.
+We added a simple nail in the wall at the top and hung the loop on it to make it a wall hanging Christmas card holder.
+However, you could also hang this Christmas card holder over the door with an over the door hook.

 The unique design keeps all of your “ornaments” up on the tree with magnets and then you add new cards as you get them under each ornament.
 We hang our card at the top as the “star” and then let our kids add the new cards wherever they want as they come in!